AUTOMATED EMPLOYEE CHECK-IN TECHNOLOGY

 MANUAL CHECK-INS ARE INEFFECTIVE

 Compounding the situation, manual check-in systems are limited in their capability to efficiently detect an incident.
-A two-hour check-in respects your business’s bottom line with less frequent interruption but also leaves a large window for risk.
+A two-hour check-in respects your business’s bottom line with less frequent interruption but also leaves a large window for risk for lone workers.

 An employee working alone—who needs help—may go unnoticed for up to two hours.
 Your employee could be virtually anywhere on your site or between sites during this two-hour period.
 How long then will it take to find the employee to deliver needed assistance?
 When the employee is found, it may only be a false alarm, but then even more productivity is lost.